sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/ObjectHandle.md

 - `rowCount: number`
   - The number of rows of data returned.
 - `columns: { name: string; label: string; type: "string" | "number"; }[]`
-  - An array of objects describing each column in the data set.
-Each column object includes a unique name of the column, the label displayed in the data for the column, and the data type of the values in the column.
+  - An array of objects that describes each column in the data set.
+Each column object includes a unique column name, the label that is displayed for the data in the column, and the data type for the column values.
 - `data: (string | number)[][]`
   - A two-dimensional array of the data values in row-major order.
 For example, accessing `data[0]` is the first row of data, and `data[0][0]` is the value of the first row in the first column.